Jeno (singer): Philanthropy

 In May 2019, Jeno, along with fellow NCT Dream member Jaemin, volunteered to visit children living in slums in Indonesia in collaboration with the non-governmental organizations Good Neighbours International and Gugah Nurani Indonesia Foundation.

 In June 2020, Jeno and Jisung, a fellow NCT Dream member, were selected as ambassadors of M Clean.
 The campaign was created by The Maeil Business Newspaper to combat the spread of illegal contents.
-The theme of the campaign that year was aimed to create a clean internet and mobile world, suchas preventing illegal filming and digital sex crimes.
+The theme of the campaign that year was aimed to create a clean internet and mobile world, such as preventing illegal filming and digital sex crimes.

 In March 2025, Jeno donated million to the Community Chest of Korea to support the victims of 2025 South Korea wildfires.